How to Exercise if you have Knee Arthritis

 Being deliberate about your activity is also very important mainly because there may be certain exercises that are painful or difficult to do at one stage of your condition.
 As you gain more strength and stability, you may be able to do some of those prior painful exercises in a cautious and focused fashion as strength and stability improve.
 So being cautious and deliberate is a really key part to exercising with knee arthritis as well.

-More from Chicago Arthritis and Regenerative Medicine:
+***For evaluation and treatment at Chicago Arthritis and Regenerative Medicine: